-My beautiful girlfriend, Jordyn, traveled to Japan for work last month, and since she speaks fluent Japanese, she was able to get deep into the local history and experience some authentic traditions.
-This one is in Fukuoka, where Jordan visited the beach with pine trees, blue skies and clear water with mountains in the distance.
+My beautiful lady, Jordyn, traveled to Japan for work last month, and since she speaks fluent Japanese, she was able to get deep into the local history and experience some authentic traditions.
+Continue reading “A Traditional Time for Jordyn in Japan: Kusatsu Onsen, Mt.
+Asama and Fukuoka”

 Such a quaint little big city must be full of quaint little houses, and these are the few I saw before the sun set.